CordiiT14/edinburgh_literary_companion/README.md

 Group: KCDC (Kevin, Claire, Daniel, Cordelia)

+### Tech Stack

+Edinburgh Literary Companion was created using:

+- Android Studio (IDE)
+- Flutter (Mobile Framework)
+- Dart

+The following emulators were used to test our app:
+- iOS XCode Simulator
+- Android Emulator
+- Web Emulator (Browser e.g. Chrome)

 ### MVP
-Learn how to make a mobile app with flutter and dart App should allow users to:
+Learn how to make a mobile app with flutter and dart

+App should allow users to:
 - view Edinburgh Literary location as a list or in a map
 - filter locations by type: Attraction, Monument and Bookshop